maxtoroq/DbExtensions/README.md

 - Batch and deep commands (e.g. recursively insert entity and all one-to-many associations)
 - Query results as XML
 - Profiling
-- Provider-independent (tested against SQLite, SQL Server CE, SQL Server and MySQL)
+- Provider-independent (tested against SQLite, SQL Server Compact, SQL Server and MySQL)

 DbExtensions does not do
 ------------------------